Gerry Gable

 Gerry Gable (born 27 January 1937) is a British political activist.
-He was a long-serving editor of the anti-fascist Searchlight magazine.
+He was a long-serving editor of the anti-fascist Searchlight magazine before he stepped down on 7 March 2025.

 Background

 The son of a Jewish woman and an Anglican father, Gable grew up in post-war east London identifying as Jewish.
 As a youth, Gable was a member of the Young Communist League and the Communist Party of Great Britain, and worked as a runner on the Communist Party's Daily Worker newspaper, leaving after a year to become a Communist Party trade union organiser.
 He stood unsuccessfully for the Communist Party in 1962 at Northfield Ward, Stamford Hill, North London.
 He left the Communist Party because of their anti-Israel policy and because "first and foremost [he has] always been a Jewish trade unionist".

 Joined by other Jews and anti-fascists, many ex-servicemen and members of the (Spanish) International Brigades, the militant anti-fascist organisation 62 Group was formed to confront fascists organising on the streets.

 Gable organised intelligence for the 62 Group on fascists, including using infiltrators to help build a defence policy for the community against fascist attacks.
 This led to the formation of the anti-fascist magazine Searchlight in the mid-1960s, along with Reg Freeson, Joan Lestor, Maurice Ludmer and others.
 Gable and Ludmer remained active in Searchlight Associates and re-launched the magazine in 1975.